Matthew-Dove/ContainerExpressions/README.md

 }
 ```

-When you don't define a type for `TError`, then `Exception` is used by default.
+When you don't define a type for `TError`, then `Exception` is the default.

 # Expressions